Raynos/stream-handbook/readme.markdown

 server.listen(8000);
 ```

-With this module we get mime types and error handling for free!
+With the [filed module](http://github.com/mikeal/filed) we get mime types and
+error handling for free in addition to a nice streaming API.

 Once you learn the stream api, you'll be able to use
 all the [modules on npm](https://npmjs.org/) that implement streaming APIs